-It is the only kangaroo care device engineered to hold infants (skin to skin contact or clothed) with any medical condition, developmental stage, and weighing 1 to 15 lbs in any hospital unit and at home.
+The Zaky ZAK is the only kangaroo care device specifically engineered to holding infants (skin to skin contact or clothed) in intensive care units, and it is now used with well- and term newborns and babies with any medical condition, developmental stage, and weighing 1 to 15 lbs in any hospital unit and at home.

 It was created by Yamile Jackson, a PhD in ergonomics and safety engineering and [kangaroo] mother of Zachary (who spent 5 months in two different NICUs surviving, fighting, and thriving against all odds).
-It is a safety device engineered with quality, safety, comfort, easy access, and effective transfers in mind.
+The Zaky ZAK is a safety device engineered with quality, safety, comfort, easy access, and effective transfers in mind.
+Do not accept imitations.

 Publication: Neonatal Skin-to-Skin Contact [With The Zaky ZAK]: Implications for Learning and Autonomic Nervous System Function in Infants With Congenital Heart Disease

 The publication that reports the results of Skin to Skin Contact/Kangaroo Care with infants with congenital heart disease is published!

 Jillian S. Hardin, Nancy Aaron Jones, Krystal D. Mize, Melannie Platt

 Infant Behavior and Development, Volume 58, February 2020, 101416; https://doi.org/10.1016/j.infbeh.2019.101416

 Infants were full-term (> 37 weeks GA).
 Mothers assigned to the Kangaroo Care Group were given a KC wrap (Nurtured by Design's The Zaky ZAK/Kangaroo Zak)

 Findings suggest KC may garner favorable neuro-maturational and neurobiological outcomes for dyads.

 Publication: Kangaroo Care Implementation [with The Zaky ZAK] - Quality Improvement Project